malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## The Opponent

-In addition to the reinforcement learner, we provide three opponent player classes ([link to code](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/ca09fb05c6628e78f53235487dfe3b9cb6452cfd/tic_tac_toe_reinforcement_learner.html#reinforcement_learner)):
+In addition to the reinforcement learner, we provide three opponent player classes ([link to code](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/702565a725da516775de816ce88e35fa11ae3c5a/tic_tac_toe_reinforcement_learner.html#reinforcement_learner)):
 1. `OptimalPlayer` will always choose an optimal move.
-2. `DumbPlayer` will always choose a random move.
+2. `RandomPlayer` will always choose a random move.
 3. `MischeviousPlayer` is mischevious! 😈

 ## Gameplay

-Finally, we have a couple functions that take care of game play ([link to code](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/ca09fb05c6628e78f53235487dfe3b9cb6452cfd/tic_tac_toe_reinforcement_learner.html#gameplay_functions)): `play_game()` plays a single game, and `train_rl()` trains a reinforcement learner against an opponent for a specified number of games.
+Finally, we have a couple functions that take care of game play ([link to code](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/702565a725da516775de816ce88e35fa11ae3c5a/tic_tac_toe_reinforcement_learner.html#gameplay_functions)): `play_game()` plays a single game, and `train_rl()` trains a reinforcement learner against an opponent for a specified number of games.

 We also have a `tournament()` function which we will use to test how well our reinforcement learner performs after being trained.